joswayski/joswayski-snhu-capstone.github.io/README.md

 ![mongo_envs](/assets/mongo_envs.png)

-My servers are connecting to the database with a username and password, however, even if those credentials get leaked nobody will be able to access it because I am limiting who can connect using IP addresses:
+My servers are connecting to the database with a username and password, however, even if those credentials get leaked nobody will be able to access it because I am limiting who can connect to the IP addresses of my servers:

 ![mongo_ip](/assets/mongo_ip.png)

 Another bonus is that the MongoDB item size limit is 40x higher than Dynamo's, if I ever do want to embed a bunch of nested documents together.

+## Narratives

 This is mostly what changed (code review summary ) and the technical aspect.
 Narratives is more of the experience modifying the artifact.